nezaj/Reference/python.md

 # Python Doc Notes
-Some notes on things I found particularly interesting in the py-docs.
+Some notes on things I found particularly interesting.
 This doesn't include sections regarding the Standard Library.

 ### Python scripts can be made directly executable
 To do this add this line to the top of your script